AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-inapp.md

 ### Install Journey Optimizer tags extension

-For your app to work with Journey Optimizer, you need to update your tag property.
+For your app to work with Journey Optimizer, you must update your tag property.

 1. Navigate to **[!UICONTROL Tags]** > **[!UICONTROL Extensions]** > **[!UICONTROL Catalog]**.
 1. Open your property, for example **[!DNL Luma Mobile App Tutorial]**.